mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 - *‘Umdat al-Talib* by Mansur b.
 Yunus al-Buhuti

-It should be accompanied with its commentary Hidayat al-Raghib by Ibn Qa’id al-Najdi, which mentions qawa’id, conditions, exceptions, and reasoning of the masa’il.
+It should be accompanied with its commentary, *Hidayat al-Raghib* by Ibn Qa’id al-Najdi.
+He mentions qawa’id, conditions, exceptions, and reasoning of the masa’il.
 These are the most important things to learn for a student before moving onto the intermediate level.

 - *Dalil al-Talib li-Nayl al-Marib* by Mar’i b.
 Yusuf al-Karmi

 This text is widely taught throughout the Arabian Peninsula and was often memorized in the past.
 It is very clear and contains more detail than books of a similar size.
 Listen to the recordings of Muhammad ‘Abd al-Wahid, which are indispensable for clarifying the positions of the madhab.

-Its most comprehensive and beneficial commentary is *Fath Wahhab al-Marib* by Ibn 'Iwad al-Mardawi.
+It must be read with *Fath Wahhab al-Marib* by Ibn 'Iwad al-Mardawi, which is the most comprehensive and organized commentary.
 Ibn 'Iwad elaborates on the text, mentions far'i masa'il, defines important terms, and brings details from longer works.
-One should also consult the commentary of 'Abdullah al-Maqdisi, which Ibn 'Iwad relied upon for his own work.
-Al-Maqdisi tends to mention khilaf and tangential, yet beneficial points.
+One should also reference the commentary of 'Abdullah al-Maqdisi.
+Although there is overlap between these two commentaries, al-Maqdisi more often mentions khilaf and tangential, yet beneficial points.
 For revision of the material, use *al-Ifsah* by Ibn al-Jarrah and *al-As'ilat wa'l-Ajwibah* by 'Abd al-Wahhab al-Faris.

-- *Al-Waraqat* by Abu'l-Ma'ali al-Juwayni
+- *Al-Mukhtasarat Al-Usuliyyah* by Muhammad b.
+'Abd al-Wahid al-Azhari

-This is the typically the first text studied in usul al-fiqh.
-It is a concise work introducing the terminology of the field.
-The most comprehensive commentary is *Qurrat al-‘Ayn* by al-Hattab.
-Accompany it with the recorded lessons of Hasan Bukhari, and then follow this up with the lessons of Salman Nasir.
+This is a series of texts written by the author to prepare a student for the study of usul al-fiqh.
+After studying this, one will be prepared to study *Mukhtasar al-Tahrir* by Ibn al-Najjar.

 - *Mukhtasar al-Tahrir* by Ibn al-Najjar al-Futuhi

 Listen to the recordings of Hasan Bukhari.
 He is widely read in usul al-fiqh, has a deep grasp of the underlying reason for differences, and has a unique talent in explaining mutun.
 One should also read its commentary, *al-Dhukhr al-Harir* by Ahmad b.
 ‘Abdullah al-Ba’li, for more detail.
+Supplement this with *Taqrib al-Wusul* by Ibn Juzayy, which also covers the asbab of khilaf in fiqh.

 - *Raf’ al-Malam* by Taqi al-Din b.
 Taymiyyah